sebastienlapierre/oio-docs/doc/user-guide/source/operations_scale_cluster.rst

 After unlocking, your new services should take some load!

-Be sure that every score is greater that 0 using `openio cluster list`:
+Be sure that every score is greater than 0 using `openio cluster list`:

    .. code-block:: console